utahnu/obs_dev/hist221/01-02 Wartime Reconstruction.md

 	- It is a punishment
 - give 50 acres and a mule to your slaves
 	- redistributes 400k acres
-		- The land is later returned
+		- The land is later returned by President Johnson

 ---